 - How will you handle the relocation

-A custody agreement is a lengthy document that requires many difficult discussions.
-With support from a New Port Richey custody lawyer from Dale L. Bernstein, Chartered Law Office, you can reach a fair resolution.
+A child custody agreement is a lengthy document that requires many difficult discussions.
+You can reach a fair resolution with support from a child custody lawyer serving New Port Richey from Dale L. Bernstein, Chartered Law Office.